Azure/ResourceModules/arm/Microsoft.CognitiveServices/accounts/readme.md

 ## Considerations

-- Not all combinations of parameters `kind` and `sku` are valid and they may vary in different Azure Regions.
-Please use PowerShell CmdLet `Get-AzCognitiveServicesAccountSku` or another methods to determine valid values in your region.
+- Not all combinations of parameters `kind` and `SKU` are valid and they may vary in different Azure Regions.
+Please use PowerShell CMDLet `Get-AzCognitiveServicesAccountSku` or another methods to determine valid values in your region.
 - Not all kinds of Cognitive Services support virtual networks.
 Please visit the link below to determine supported services.

 ## Deployment examples